-Labels tab and for the Label Field, select Station, and 16 point as the type size.
+Select the Labels tab and for the Label Field, select Station, and 16 point as the type size.
 Hit Apply and then Ok, to close this window.

-Now, right click on the Evap theme again and select Label Features, and you'll see a nice label Mansfield Dam appear by the site next to Lake Travis.
+Now, right click on the Evap theme again and select Label Features, and you'll see a nice label Lake Travis appear by the site next to Lake Travis.

-Click on the symbol for the Evap points and use the Symbol Selector to change the size of the points to 8 and the color to Red.
 Now we've got a nice map that shows the location of our observation site labeled with its name.

 If you zoom in a bit closer, you can see just where the site is located near Lake Travis.
-Mansfield Dam is the dam that is at the downstream end of Lake Travis.
 You can even see the access roads you'd use to go to this site.

 Now, let's look at some imagery for this location.
-Proceeding as you did before to get the Street map, use Add BaseMap, to add data for Imagery Turn off the Street Map so you can see the imagery.
+Proceeding as you did before to get the Street map, use Add BaseMap, to add data for Imagery Turn off the Street Map (uncheck it in the table of contents) so you can see the imagery.